William Kingston

 Sir William Kingston, KG (c.
 1476 – 14 September 1540) was an English courtier, soldier and administrator.
 He was the Constable of the Tower of London during much of the reign of Henry VIII.
-Among the notable prisoners he was responsible for were Queen Anne Boleyn, as well as the men accused of adultery with her.
+Among the notable prisoners he was responsible for was Queen Anne Boleyn, as well as the men accused of adultery with her.
 He was MP for Gloucestershire in 1529 and 1539.

 Life

 He was of a Gloucestershire family, settled at Painswick.
 William appears to have been a yeoman of the guard before June 1509.
 In 1512 he was an under-marshal in the army; went to the Spanish coast; was with Dr. William Knight in October of that year at San Sebastián, and discussed with him the course to be pursued with the disheartened English forces who had come to Spain under Thomas Grey, 2nd Marquess of Dorset.
 He fought at the battle of Flodden, was knighted in 1513, became sewer to the king, and later (1521) was a carver.
 He was appointed High Sheriff of Gloucestershire for 1514–15.

 He seems to have been with Sir Richard Wingfield, the ambassador, at the French court early in 1520, for Wingfield wrote to Henry VIII (20 April) that the Dauphin took a shine to him.
 Kingston took part in the tilting at the Field of the Cloth of Gold, and was at the meeting with the Emperor Charles V in July.
 Henry seems to have liked him, and presented him with a valuable horse.
 For the next year or two, he was a diligent country magistrate and courtier, levying men for the king's service in the west, and living when in London with the Black Friars.

 In April 1523 Kingston joined Dacre on the disturbed northern frontier, and with Sir Ralph Ellerker had the most dangerous posts assigned him; he was present at the capture of Cessford Castle, the stronghold of the Kers, on 18 May.
 He returned rather suddenly to London, and was made knight of the king's body and captain of the guard.
 On 30 August 1523 he landed at Calais in the army of Charles Brandon, 1st Duke of Suffolk.
 Surrey wrote from the north lamenting his absence.
 On 28 May 1524, he became constable of the Tower at a salary of £100.
 He signed the petition to Pope Clement VII for the hastening of the king's divorce, on 13 July 1530.